tdewolff/minify/README.md

 ### Mediatypes
 Mediatypes can contain wildcards (`*`) and parameters (`; key1=val2; key2=val2`).
 For example a minifier with `image/*` will match any image mime.

-Data such as `text/plain; charset=UTF-8` will be processed by `text/plain` or `text/*` or `*/*` whichever exists and will pass the parameter `"charset":"UTF-8"` which is retrievable by calling `Param(string) string` on the `Minifier` interface.
+Mediatypes such as `text/plain; charset=UTF-8` will be processed by `text/plain` or `text/*` or `*/*` whichever exists.
+The mediatype string is passed to the minifier function that can retrieve the parameters using `mime.ParseMediaType`.

 ## Examples
-Basic example that minifies from stdin to stdout and loads the default HTML and CSS minifiers.
-Additionally, a JS minifier is set to run `java -jar build/compiler.jar` (for example the [ClosureCompiler](https://code.google.com/p/closure-compiler/)).
-Note that reading the file into a buffer first and writing to a buffer would be faster.
+Basic example that minifies from stdin to stdout and loads the default HTML, CSS and JS minifiers.
+Optionally, one can enable `java -jar build/compiler.jar` to run for JS (for example the [ClosureCompiler](https://code.google.com/p/closure-compiler/)).
+Note that reading the file into a buffer first and writing to a pre-allocated buffer would be faster (but not streaming).
 ``` go
 package main